DEVELOPING THE FULLNESS OF GOD-GIVEN POTENTIAL

 Help students like Jeri gain access to a future.

-The Dignity Education Center works to improve the quality of life for Tamil-speaking Dalits who've been working in tea plantations for five generations with few opportunities to improve their life situation due to casteism and lack of services.
-The DEC provides English classes, academic tutoring and instruction, music classes, life skills training, and a women's support group.
+IDEAS’ legacy programs work to improve the quality of life for Tamil-speaking Dalits who've been working in tea plantations for five generations with few opportunities to improve their life situation due to casteism and lack of services.
+These programs provide English classes, academic tutoring and instruction, music classes, life skills training, and a women's support group.

 Explore the culture and local communities of this historic land